pgroupATusc/fasthash/README.md

 This directory contains the RTL source code for the FastHASH implementation.

 ### test
-This directory contains unit testbench for the RTL code.
+This directory contains unit-level testbench for the RTL code.

 ## Setting up the projects
 1. Create a new project using Xilinx Vivado and use Xilinx U250 FPGA as the targeted device. <br />